Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Why is MFA critical for Canadian businesses?

 Multi-factor authentication blocks 99.9% of automated credential-based attacks, according to Microsoft’s identity protection data.
 Hardware security keys and biometric methods provide stronger protection than SMS codes, which remain vulnerable to SIM-swap attacks.
 For Canadian organizations, MFA enforcement is now a baseline requirement under most cyber insurance policies.
+According to industry research, 76% of enterprises report that MFA reduces unauthorized access by over 50%.

 Ransomware Prevention

 Ransomware attacks almost always begin with compromised credentials.
 MFA stops the attacker at the gate before they can deploy malware or exfiltrate data.
 The Verizon Data Breach Investigations Report consistently finds that MFA breaks the attack chain for the vast majority of intrusions.
+If your business doesn’t have MFA deployed, you’re leaving the front door open to the most common ransomware entry point.

 Compliance and Insurance